 Applicants do not need any special qualifications or experience as we will provide all necessary training and support.
 Candidates need to be over 18 years of age and live within approx. 30 miles of the prison.
 You need to be enthusiastic, open minded, possess effective communication skills and have the ability to exercise sound, objective judgement.

-HMP Stoke Heath is in a rural location poorly served by public transport, having your own transportation is highly desirable.
+HMP Stoke Heath is a Cat C male resettlement prison and is in a rural location with no public transport, having your own transportation is highly desirable.
 Inside every prison, there is an IMB – a group of ordinary members of the public doing an extraordinary job.
-IMB members are independent, unpaid and work an average of 4 visits per month depending on the needs of the Board and the individual.
+IMB members are independent, unpaid and work an average of 2-3 visits per month depending on the needs of the Board and the individual.
+Board meeting is on last Wednesday of every month at 9.30am.
 Members are the eyes and ears of Ministers and monitor the day-to-day life in their local prison to ensure that proper standards of care and decency are maintained.
 Your background can be as a student, a person of working age or retired.
 We welcome applications from people over 18 and are particularly keen to hear from those of working age and individuals from black and minority ethnic communities, since these groups are under-represented on the existing Boards.
 The role is about fairness and decency and is always rewarding, educational and challenging.
 Please click on www.imb.org.uk to find out how being an IMB member can benefit you.
 Visit https://www.youtube.com/watch?v=YuQ4WxirPlg and view the short film ‘Joining the Independent Monitoring Board’ and hear current IMB members talking about their role.

 How to Apply